-How to make the Mexican Cactus Leaves Salad:
+How I made the Mexican Cactus Leaves Salad:

-I bought the nopales at the Mexican grocery store and the leaves did not have any spines.
+I bought the nopales at the Mexican grocery store and the leaves did not have any pricks.
+If spines are present, remove them carefully by holding the pad by the stem end (wear gloves or hold with dish towel) and cut with a sharp knife against the grain removing the bumps that are around all of the spines.
 They should look like this:

 - 3-4 medium cactus leaves cleaned of spines